janaagaard75/FilmFilter/website/README.md

 ## To Do

-* Movies sometimes shuffle around when being selected.
-Maybe they should also be sorted by name.
+* Filtering one category should update the others.
+* Add routes to the app, so that it's possible to share links.
-* Add a reset button?
+* Add a reset button.
 * Better presentation of showings.
   * If a single movie has been selected, it's not necessary to show the name of the movie in the showings list.
+  * Likewise for dates and theaters.
+  * Have a call to action button with a ticket icon.
+* 2D/3D selector.
+* Language selector.
-* Possible to select a start time interval.
+* Possible to select a start time interval for the movie.
-* Add routes to the app, so that it's possible to share links.
-* If a theater has been selected, then only show the movies that this theater is playing.
+* Possible to select a weekday in the calendar.
+* Don't include the month on each day, so that the calendar can fit on an iPhone 5.
+* Helpful animations.
+* Make the app dark.
+* Better highlight of selecting items.